grate-driver/grate/Fragment-Shader-ISA.md

 * ALU - arithmetic logic unit
 * DW - writing ALU's result to the output surface / buffers

-The ALU instructions comes in packets of 3 or 4 scalar instructions (the fourth instruction can be traded for embedded constants).
-Each ALU instruction package seems to run pipelined, and each instruction in a package can use partial results from the previous instruction.

-The MFU unit can interpolate 4 component vectors per instruction and/or evaluate scalar special functions

-The TEX instructions take the texture coordinate from the VAR unit in the same cycles.

 The different units seems to be synchronized by separate timing streams.

 ### Fragment instructions flow